dober-man/dober-man.github.io/xc/xc-ip-geo-svc-policy.md

 Edit service policy and change default ending to Deny.

+> **Note:** Changing the ending to default deny is only necessary when applying Namespace Service Policies.
+When applying a "custom" Service policy directly to a load blanancer there is an inherent default deny.

 3. Ensure all load balancers are configured to  **Apply Namespace Service Policies"**.